 The cryolipolysis machine has a tissue-cooling applicator.
 One end of the applicator is attached to the treatment area on the skin while the other end is connected to a machine that generates energy for the cooling process.
 During treatment, the applicator is attached to the treatment area which undergoes controlled cooling.
 Cryolipolysis is supposed to be nonpainful and people should typically feel gentle suctioning and a cooling sensation over the treatment area.
 However, after the cooling treatment is complete, there is a massage step while the skin is rewarmed and this can feel painful and uncomfortable.
 Some practitioners may ask the patient to massage the treatment area for up to 4 months to enhance the fat reduction.

-What Are the Potential Side Effects and Risks from Cryolipolysis?
+What Are the Potential Side Effects and Risks of Cryolipolysis?

 There may be temporary redness over the treatment area, which should typically resolve on its own within a few minutes to hours.
 Some people may get bruising and swelling which also clear on their own after a few weeks.

-Some people, especially young women, who undergo abdominal cryolipolysis may experience delayed post-treatment pain, which resolves on its own within 3-11 days withlong-termted long term side effects.
+Some people, especially young women, who undergo abdominal cryolipolysis may experience delayed post-treatment pain, which resolves on its own within 3-11 days with long-term side effects.
 There have also been reports of people having increased fat growth after cryolipolysis.

 To date, despite the overall safety, the exact mechanisms of how the destroyed fat cells are metabolized and eliminated in our body after cryolipolysis remain unknown.
 Therefore, all potential side effects may not yet be known or reported.